A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Introduction

 \section{Introduction}

-Currently, many people regard smartphones as an extension of their bodies.
-According to research of smartphone usage statistics, 79\% of adults carry their mobile phone for 22 hours a day ~\cite{stadd}, and smartphone users spend time with their devices for an average of 3 hours and 15 minutes a day ~\cite{JoryMacKay}.
-During smartphone usage, fine-grained contextual information (e.g., ambient environment, physical activity, app usage pattern) can be collected from built-in sensors and application programming interfaces (API).
-Thus, smartphones provide new opportunities to collect and analyze a user's everyday lifelog data (i.e., smartphone/mobile usage and sensor data) for enabling digital health services and user experience research.
-For example, mobile usage and sensor data serves as a valuable resource for the diagnosis and prognosis of mental and physical health ~\cite{kourtis2019digital, liang2019survey}.
-As the number of smartphone users worldwide in 2021 is expected to increase to more than 3.8 billion people ~\cite{Statista:smartphoneusers}, it has become increasingly important to explore novel opportunities for data-driven analytics using mobile usage and sensor data.
+Currently, many people regard smartphones as an extension of their bodies, supporting everyday lives.
+According to recent statistics, 79\% of adults carry their mobile phones for 22 hours a day~\cite{stadd}, and users spend an average of 3 hours and 15 minutes a day~\cite{JoryMacKay}.
+Users interact with their smartphones an average of 2,617 times a day~\cite{dscout}.
+While holding or using a smartphone, fine-grained contextual information such as surrounding context, physical activity, and app usage patterns can be collected from built-in sensors and application programming interfaces (API).
+Thus, smartphones provide new opportunities to analyze a user's everyday life patterns.
+For example, mobile usage and sensor data serve as a valuable resource for the diagnosing and prognosis of mental and physical health~\cite{kourtis2019digital, liang2019survey}.

-This review focuses on the Android mobile operating system (OS) that dominates 85\% of the global smartphone market ~\cite{IDC:smartphone}.
-Android OS allows developers to customize these built-in APIs to build applications for smartphone data collection.
+This review focuses on the Android mobile operating system (OS) which dominates 83.8\% of the global smartphone market~\cite{IDC:smartphone}.
+As shown in Figure \ref{fig:Interaction}, Android built-in APIs can identify a user's life patterns based on mobility and activity data.
+Thus, we can collect interaction data (e.g., each app's touch event).
+Android OS allows developers to customize these built-in APIs to build applications for diverse passive data collection.
 For this reason, Android has been actively used in the research community.
-As shown in Figure \ref{fig:Interaction}, Android APIs\footnote[1]{https://developer.android.com/reference} can identify a user's life patterns by collecting various mobile usage and sensor data through human and physical related context aware.
-In addition, users touch their phone an average of 2,617 times a day ~\cite{dscout}.
-Thus, we can collect app usage pattern data (e.g., application status/name/time) on frequent digital interactions between users and smartphones, including fine-grained interaction details (e.g., user interaction type and time, user interface (UI) hierarchy and elements, notification) for each application.
-In addition, we can collect the user’s external contextual data, such as physical activities and environmental states.
+Researchers commonly use the Accessibility Service API (AS API) to collect user interaction and app usage pattern data among Android’s built-in APIs, also called Accessibility API (e.g., \emph{AccessibilityService} and \emph{AccessibilityEvent})~\cite{android.view.accessibility}.
+We can track app usage using various \emph{AccessibilityEvent} classes (e.g., transition type, view type, exploration type, and notification type)~\cite{AccessibilityService}.